Q: What is My ACAO Profile?

 A: In order to attend the general meeting you must be a member in good standing of the ACAO.
 Only practicing members may vote.

 Q: How are Directors chosen?
-How long a term are they elected for?
+How long is a term?

 A: Directors‘ terms are for three years, and two consecutive terms are permitted.
 A council member may be removed by a three quarters vote of council for conflict of interest or failing to attend to duties as a director.
 A council member may resign at any time with written notice.
 The council decides, from among their ranks, who will hold the position of president and vice president for one year of their terms on the board.
 Directors may hold their positions consecutively.